Bone Cancer: What You Need to Know

 The genetic risk that we know about is a condition called Li-Fraumeni Syndrome, which people are born with.
 It is a mutation in the gene that puts you at risk for different kinds of cancer, including bone cancer, like osteosarcoma.
 Another is the retinoblastoma gene.
 Patients born with this gene usually know because they get retinoblastoma, which is a cancer of the eye, at an early age.
 And then they are at risk for developing osteosarcoma later in life.

-Treatment is variable.
-Almost always there is surgery for primary bone cancer and depending on the type of cancer, there could be a need for chemotherapy, which works to remove cancer cells, and occasionally radiation therapy, a treatment to shrink tumors.
+Treatment for primary bone cancer varies, but there is almost always surgery to remove the cancer.
+Depending on the type of cancer, there could be a need for chemotherapy — which works to remove cancer cells — and occasionally radiation therapy, a treatment to shrink tumors

-What is helpful in terms of detection is that bone cancer is almost always associated with bone pain.
+What is helpful to know is bone cancer is almost always associated with bone pain.
 Bones have a lot of nerve endings in them, so they are sensitive to the changes going on within them.
-If people are having that persistent, aching pain that is not resolving, they should visit their doctor and ask for an X-ray.
-Doing this can help with early detection.
+If people are having that persistent, aching pain that is not resolving, visit a doctor and ask for an X-ray.
+Doing this can help with early detection and improve outcomes.

 Wakenda K. Tyler, M.D., M.P.H., specializes in the treatment of benign and malignant tumors of the bones and soft tissues in patients of all ages.
 As a musculoskeletal oncologist, Dr. Tyler’s practice is focused on the non-operative and operative management of primary soft tissue and bone cancers, sarcomas, and metastatic bone cancer She has written medical journal articles on several bone diseases, the effectiveness of medication in penetrating the site of bone grafts, and the strength of the bone and prosthesis union.
 Dr. Tyler’s goal is to provide compassionate surgical care that achieves cure of cancer whenever possible by leveraging the latest advances in non-operative management, and minimally invasive and reconstructive surgical techniques.